I love to camp. I’ve spent most of my life outdoors, and my approach to being in the wilderness has evolved over time.

 Personally, I have a variety of tents, from three room cabins to one-man bivy sacks.
 I choose whichever shelter fits the trip.
 Usually, if it’s just me, a bivy sack, decent sleeping bag, and a rain fly are more than adequate.

 The point is, use shelter which provides protection from the elements you expect and is portable enough for your needs.
+For tips on how to pitch a tent, check out our earlier article to find out.
 If you have room, consider a tarp for under your tent or a sleeping pad if the hard ground bothers your back.
 Once you decide, write it down as the first entry on your packing list.

 What Clothes to Bring